DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/aac_validation.md

 # What is Validation in the AaC Language?
 Because the AaC DSL is leveraging plain-text YAML as the underpinning of the DSL, there is little to no functionality to guide users in the correctness of their YAML AaC structures.
 AaC has implemented a self-validating language feature so that users can reference which rules are applied to which AaC DSL components, and so that users can define validation for their own user-defined structures.
 To this end, AaC employs a plugin-based validator system where plugins provide Python-based validator implementations that can be referenced and applied to definitions in the AaC DSL.

-Validation rules in AaC are defined with the `validation` definition, which are required to have a corresponding implementation, called a validator plugin.
-This enables AaC's self-validating mechanism even though YAML is just a markup language.
+Data structure, or `schema`, validation rules in AaC are defined with the `validation` definition, which require a corresponding implementation, called a validator plugin.
+The validator plugin is what enables AaC's self-validating mechanism even though YAML is just a markup language.
+Each data structure is decomposed into its smaller structures, and then the structural constraints (validations) are applied.
+It is worth keeping in mind that, currently, we make no guarantees regarding the order in which validations are applied.
+Additionally, AaC also provides the ability to validate primitive types.
+Primitive validations are distinct from schema validations, but they work in the same general way -- when definitions are validated, any fields with a 'Primitive' type (e.g. string, number, boolean, etc) are validated against the corresponding primitive type validator, if it exists.
+If no such primitive type validator exists, then the type is treated as a string having a valid value, regardless of the actual value.

+Adhereing to AaC's goal of extensibility, users are capable of building plugins that contribute both schema and primitive validations.
+To read more on how those are created, check out the page on [creating validation plugins](../validation_plugins/).

 ## Validating the AaC Language
 The overall validation mechanism follows this flow: